 7. Be educated on HOW your child is being taught to read (from their school)

 As a parent, you must understand how children learn to read.
 Of course, there are various methods, and you need to be educated on the method your child’s teacher is currently using.
 Schedule a quick 30-minute appointment to speak with your child’s teacher and discuss the curriculum.
 They will review their method; this will allow you to reinforce skills at home, in a more effective manner.
 Oftentimes, parents and teachers are counter-productive; by not communicating the basics of their method of instruction.

-It is important to supplement oral instruction when teaching your child a second language at home.
-You must supplement school programs, media (TV, DVDs, tablet, computer), and basic books with rich materials.
+It is important to supplement your child’s school instruction when teaching a second language at home.
+If your child does not get bilingual instruction at school, consider enrolling your child in an online Spanish school for children such as Kids Club Spanish School.
+You must supplement school programs, media (Television, Program & Movie Streaming, Tablet, Computer), and basic books with rich materials.
 Bilingual Benny’s Book Adventure offers huge entertainment for your child.
 It also teaches reading development, second language development, as well as character values.
 The 5 book set has bilingual value and is successful with a long-term approach.
 Rather than merely reading a book here and there, or giving up on your “bilingual phases”; the adventure is ongoing, and takes only 15-30 minutes of your child’s time to continue learning.

 9. Spend at least once a week, letting your child read to you.